Dreaming381/Latios-Framework-Documentation/LifeFX/Getting Started.md

 LifeFX requires that GameObjectEntity be installed when using Unity Transforms.

-LifeFX is disabled in the bootstrap templates, and must be enabled by uncommenting its installer in the `LatiosBootstrap` class.
-LifeFX currently has no baking installation requirements and does not need to be installed in the Editor world.
-When LifeFX is installed, it will add `Kinemation.EnableCustomGraphicsTag` to the `worldBlackboardEntity`, which will enable the early dispatch systems.
-To understand what this means and when LifeFX systems update, refer to [Kinemation Custom Graphics](../Kinemation%20Animation%20and%20Rendering/Custom%20Graphics.md).
+Beginning in 0.15, LifeFX is enabled by default in the bootstrap templates.
+It has no baking installation requirements and does not need to be installed in the Editor world.

 ## Terminology